livlaurel/emoji-picker-ios-app/README.md

 # Emoji-Picker-ios-App
-A personal project: where the user can pick and display an emoji from a given selection.
+A personal project where the user can pick and display an emoji from a given selection.